-Part of the joy of being an artist (whether you do it as a hobby as a career or somewhere in between), is playing around with different styles, media, and tools.
+If you are ready to level-up your artistic creations, watercolor brush pens are the perfect way to do it!
+Artists all over the world have fallen in love with these pens - from hobbyist to professionals.
+Part of the joy of being an artist, at any level, is playing around with various styles, media, and tools.
 You can work magic with paper and a pencil one day, bring to life your favorite character with paint another day, and even spend time creating something beautiful with crayons.

-However, watercolor can be also be messy and take up a lot of space.
+However, as you may know, watercolor can also be messy and take up a lot of space.
 It can be a bit of a drag carrying around tubes, palettes, cups of water, and a bunch of different brushes.

 Another perk of watercolor brush pens is that they cut down on clutter.
 You don’t have to have a table full of tubes or palettes - just your pens and whatever your canvas of choice is.
 Cleaning up is a cinch!

-Simply pop the lids back on the brush pens, pack them up, and you’re good to go!
-Since the paints are water-based, you don’t have to worry about staining your favorite clothes (or furniture).
+Simply pop the lids back on the brush pens, pack them up, and you’re good to go.
+Because the paints are water-based, you don’t have to worry about staining your favorite clothes (or furniture).

-Of course, on big difference between watercolor brush pens and traditional watercolor paints is that with the brush pens, there’s no need to continuously dip the brush into paint.
+Of course, one significant difference between watercolor brush pens and traditional watercolor paints is that with the brush pens, there’s no need to continuously dip the brush into paint.
 With the built-in cartridge, your watercolor brush pen is always loaded with color.
 Simply pop the top and paint!
 If you need more color, simply press harder.

-As mentioned above, with watercolor brush pens, you don’t have to switch brushes to achieve different brush strokes - simply adjust the amount of pressure you put on the pen to smoothly transition from thin lines to broad strokes.
+Because with watercolor brush pens you don’t have to switch brushes to achieve different brush strokes, you can simply adjust the amount of pressure you put on the pen to smoothly transition from thin lines to broad strokes.
 You can also play around with the angle at which you hold the pen (such as when you are practicing calligraphy or hand-lettering).

-One cool thing about watercolor brush pens is that if you don’t have water on hand, you can still use the pens - they work with or without water!
+One cool thing about watercolor brush pens is that if you don’t have water on hand, you can still use the pens!
+They work with or without water.
 Without water, the watercolor brush pens will yield a fine line marker effect.
-Dip them in water for lighter washes (the longer you dip, the lighter the hue) to create beautiful watercolor effects.
+Dip them in water for lighter washes to create beautiful watercolor effects.
+The longer you dip, the lighter the hue.
 You have the best of both worlds with one product.

-One of the pitfalls of watercolor painting is that it can be rough on paper - especially thinner paper.
+One of the pitfalls of watercolor painting is that it can be rough on paper, especially thinner paper.
 However, we’ve found that when we add color with watercolor brush pens, the paint dries faster.
-This also means that if your art requires layers, you can get done faster- with more consistent color results.
+This also means that if your art requires layers, you can get done faster and with more consistent color results.

-When you first start using watercolor brush pens, it might seem like it’s hard to get the hang of.
-But once you get started, you will probably become addicted to all of the amazing things you can do with them.
-Here are a few tips to help you get started.
+When you first start using watercolor brush pens, it might seem like it’s hard to get the hang of the process.
+But once you begin, you will probably become addicted to all of the amazing things you can do with them.
+Here are a few tips to help you get started.:

-As mentioned above, watercolor can be pretty rough on paper - especially when you add water.
+Watercolor can be pretty rough on paper - especially when you add water.
 It might be tempting to use any type of paper, but you should really consider investing in high-quality watercolor paper.
-Otherwise, you run the risk of the paper tearing or disintegrating easily - especially when you use certain techniques.
+Otherwise, you run the risk of the paper tearing or it disintegrating easily, especially when you use certain techniques.